-When you become a part of WordPress.com, you’re actually getting two awesome services for the price of none: your blog, plus your Reader, which brings every WordPress.com blog together in one easy-to-search place.
-Your blog is where your ideas come to life, and your Reader is where you connect with other WordPressers — our community hub.
-We’ll help you get comfy with both so you get the most out of WordPress.com.
+When you become a part of WordPress.com, you’re actually getting two awesome services: your blog (and/or website), plus your Reader — a place where you can read posts from sites on and even outside of WordPress.com.
+We’ll help you get comfortable with both to help you get the most out of WordPress.com.

 Don’t fear the Reader

 When you log in to WordPress.com, you’ll land in your Reader.
-It’ll look a little something like this:
+It looks like this:

 We call it “your” Reader on purpose.
-It’s not just a place to find what we think is worth finding; it’s a place you make your own and tailor around things you love, so every time you log in, you find something new that speaks to you.
+It’s a place you make your own and tailor around things you love, so every time you log in, you find something new that speaks to you.

-There are four main things you’ll do here:
+There are three main things you’ll do here:

 - Find great stuff to read.